xboltzmann/home/docs/learning/index.md

-# 🧑🏽‍🎓 Student & Always Learning
+# 🧑🏽‍🎓 Lifes' Student & Always Learning

 !!! quote ""
     <center>***all i know is that i know nothing at all***